 TheRockTrading Margin Trading API lets customers borrow money or sell on trades for more money than you have, also known as margin trading.
 That means a person can buy more cryptocurrency than they could afford with the amount of cryptocurrency they own just by borrowing more and then selling to take advantage of price changes in crypto in order to get more profits than they would have gotten by selling what they owned before borrowing.

 This API is more suitable for developers or app/dApp owners building platforms and ecosystems for experienced traders who are more advisable to use margin trading.
-The API allows margin trading only for partial funds and currency pairs and each of those funds and pairs have different leverage level – meaning for instance, the amount you could borrow on leverage on Bitcoin is different than the amount you would borrow on Ethereum for USD pairs for the two coins.
+The API allows margin trading only for partial funds and currency pairs and each of those funds and pairs has different leverage level – meaning, for instance, the amount you could borrow on leverage on Bitcoin is different than the amount you would borrow on Ethereum for USD pairs for the two coins.

 Totle Smart Contract